QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: Background: Quantum Computing in the NISQ Era

-OpenQASM is becoming widely supported.
-A number of popular quantum software frameworks use OpenQASM as one of their output formats in order to be verified on IBM quantum machines \cite{ibm}, including Qiskit \cite{qiskit}, Cirq \cite{cirq}, Scaffold \cite{javadiabhari2014scaffcc}, ProjectQ \cite{steiger2018projectq}, etc. Figure~\ref{fig:landscape} shows the landscape of OpenQASM IR.
-As is shown, for low-level optimization, mapping, scheduling, evaluation, profiling, and simulation, benchmark suites like QASMBench are quite necessary.
-In the following, we briefly discuss each of the front-end software frameworks.
+OpenQASM is a low-level assembly language.
+It is executed "sequentially" without any loops, branches or jumps, making it very convenient for static analysis and simulating in a classical simulator.
+OpenQASM is widely supported.
+Several popular QC software frameworks such as Qiskit \cite{qiskit}, Cirq \cite{cirq}, Scaffold \cite{javadiabhari2014scaffcc}, ProjectQ \cite{steiger2018projectq} can dump the ready-to-execute circuit into an OpenQASM file, so it can be validated in the IBM-Q backends.
+Figure~\ref{fig:landscape} shows the landscape of OpenQASM.
+As can be seen, OpenQASM stands at the conjunction between quantum software and hardware, being critical for both platform-agnostic or platform-specific optimization, mapping, scheduling, evaluation, profiling, and simulation.
+An OpenQASM based benchmark suite can be useful for all these activities.
+In the following, we briefly discuss each of the front-end frameworks.